 “This was the turning point for me.
 I prepared an acre of land and dutifully practiced what I learned, regularly consulting the extension officer, local inputs agents, and IFDC agronomists.
 The pleasant surprise came at harvest time!
 Before the training, I harvested 4 metric tons (mt) of potato per acre.
 This year, I harvested 16.5 mt after using the new skills and practices.
 I later scaled up to 2.5 acres and harvested 53 mt,” Wairegi notes.

 The produce was admirable, and many buyers from Nakuru expressed interest in purchasing his entire harvest.
-He eventually sold to a wholesaler based in Nairobi at Ksh 22.7 (approximately US $0.21) per kilo.
+He eventually sold to a wholesaler based in Nairobi at Ksh 22.7 (approximately U.S. $0.21) per kilogram.
 Wairegi has established a good rapport with this trader, who also bought produce the subsequent season.

 With the proceeds from potatoes and milk, Wairegi’s livelihood has changed.
-He has been able to build a biogas system and install solar power in his house, which helps run a milk chiller.
-This chiller helps Wairegi preserve the evening milk, awaiting collection the following day.
+He was able to build a biogas system and install solar power in his house, which helps run a milk chiller.
+This chiller allows Wairegi to preserve the evening milk, awaiting collection the following day.
 He has also procured building materials and intends to build a three-bedroom house.